- What hardware does Typica work with?

 While Typica is free software, there are costs associated with ongoing development and particularly with the development of certain types of features.
 Additional financial support can always be used.

 You might also notice advertisements and links to Amazon on this site.
-If you use those and then buy something I might get some money from that as well.
+If you use those and then buy something I might get a small commission from that as well.

 Is training available